 5. What should be the qualification of DPOs, which needs to be checked at the time of hiring?

 The EU GDPR 99 articles do not define the professional skills needed or dictate the training a data protection officer should go through to be qualified to contract the role.
 This enables enterprises to decide qualification of DPOs and training tailored by keeping the context of business data processing, in mind.
 However, cloud security experts from different corners of the world recommended the following minimum requirements that should be present in a DPO:

 - Expertise Level – A data protection officer should be having knowledge of building data protection strategies, implementing them, and manage them.
 The more complicated or huge risk the processing of data activities are, the more a DPO expert is required.

 - Profession Skills – It is not required for DPOs to have qualification like lawyers but, they must be having expertise skills in nation and EU data protection law.
 This comprises of in-depth knowledge of GDPR compliance along with new updates in it.
 Data protection officers should sound like an expert in their respective domain.

 DPOs Release You From Stress of Cloud Security

 GDPR data protection officers play a vital role in online business data protection.
-They take their responsibilities in a serious manner to secure data stored on cloud and put all their expert skills in doing the same.
-Ideally, a DPO must be having intelligent skills of management and ability to interface with internal staff as well as outsider business partners.
-He or she must be having the confidence to ensure internal compliance and notify business authorities on the non-compliance to prevent the company from paying huge penalty.
+They take their responsibilities in a serious manner to secure data stored in the cloud and put all their expert skills into doing the same.
+Ideally, a Data Protection Officer (DPO) must be having intelligent skills of management and the ability to interface with internal staff as well as outsider business partners.
+He or she must be having the confidence to ensure internal compliance and notify business authorities of the non-compliance to prevent the company from paying a huge penalty.